 Romanian nightclub fire sends dozens to hospitals

-A fire broke out in a nightclub in the Romanian capital Bucharest early on Saturday morning, resulting in more than 40 people being taken to hospital.
-Romanian firefighters work at the scene of a fire that destroyed a night club in Bucharest, Romania, January 21, 2017.
+Lady shoes lay abandoned on the snow following the evacuation of a club after a fire broke out in Bucharest, Romania, January 21, 2017.
+Inquam Photos/Octav Ganea/via Romanian firefighters work at the scene of a fire that destroyed a night club in Bucharest, Romania, January 21, 2017.

 Comments